Research Intelligence

 Counts reflect recorded awards and may lag recent announcements or awards that have not yet been added to the source list.

-Pipeline views organize proposal and award activity through the lifecycle from submission to pending decision, awarded outcome, and active spend.
-Dollar figures are shown in the relevant view context as awards, asks, or expenditures, not as a single interchangeable measure.
+Scorecard and Proposal Pipeline views organize proposal and award activity through the lifecycle from submission to pending decision, awarded outcome, and active spend.
+Dollar figures are shown in the relevant view context as proposal asks, awards, or expenditures, not as a single interchangeable measure.

-Briefing and Pipeline use the same resolved-basis win-rate definition so PI, unit, center, sponsor, priority-area, and school views are comparable.
+Briefing, Scorecard, and Proposal Pipeline views use the same resolved-basis win-rate definition so PI, unit, center, sponsor, priority-area, and school views are comparable.

 Sponsor views show sponsor mix, concentration, and relationship depth across the funding portfolio.
 Sponsor groupings prefer source codes when available and fall back to name-based classification where codes are absent.